 Most of the sites and buildings in the region have millions of gallons per day of excess capacity on both their water and wastewater systems.
 Some of our sites also sit atop aquifers.

 Telecommunications and Fiber Optic Network

-The NESA Region is served by AT&T, Farmers Telephone Cooperative, Horry Telephone Cooperative, Time Warner Cable and Frontier Communications.
+The NESA Region is served by AT&T, Farmers Telephone Cooperative, Horry Telephone Cooperative, Spectrum and Frontier Communications.
 All of these providers offer fast and reliable fiber optic networks.
 Self-healing networks are available for large industrial sites.
 SONET is available at many sites in the region and dedicated T-1 lines are available upon request.